-11 Promoting the Plan
+Promoting the Plan

-11.1 Executive & Governance
+Executive & Governance

-The Secretary of the Treasury is committed to transparency in relation to compliance with the Acts.
+The Secretary of NSW Treasury is committed to transparency in relation to compliance with the Acts.
 The Secretary reinforces transparency and compliance with the Acts by:

-- endorsing this Plan and making it publicly available; - providing a copy of this Plan to the Audit and Risk Branch; and - reporting on privacy issues in the NSW Treasury's Annual Report.
+- endorsing this Plan and making it publicly available; - providing a copy of this Plan to the Risk, Compliance, and Audit Branch; and - reporting on privacy issues in NSW Treasury's Annual Report.